ychen413/RadiationPatternRebuild/README.md

 # RadiationPatternRebuild
-Restoring antenna's radiation pattern using GAN model This is just a inital part which tried if GAN is suitable for the topic \n Hiding cGAN model due to confidentiality
+Restoring antenna's radiation pattern using GAN model
+This is just a inital part which tried if GAN is suitable for the topic
+Hiding the data and results
+Hiding cGAN model due to confidentiality

+# Instruction